JDRJ-io/bibleresearcher/client/important_docs/ToS.md

 3.2 Our subscription pricing, billing terms, and refund policy are outlined in the [Pricing & Payments](/pricing) page, which is incorporated by reference into these Terms.
 3.3 Subscription fees are billed automatically to your selected payment method and will renew on a recurring basis until canceled.

+### Subscription features are not available during the pre-launch phase (effective August 30, 2025).
 ---

 ## **4. Refunds & Account Status**